piroshi/PopUpMessage/Readme.txt

-Class to control popup messages in unity it comes with an example scene and and additional code to tested.
+Class to control popup messages in unity it comes with an example scene and and additional code to test.

 Usage